-If the security feature is not required, the SecSi Sector can be treated as an additional Flash memory space, expanding the size of the available Flash array.
-The SecSi Sector can be read any number of times, but can be programmed and locked only once, and cannot be erased.
+If the security feature is not required, the SecSi Sector can be treated as an additional Flash memory space.
+The SecSi Sector can be read any number of times, but can be programmed and locked only once.
 Note that the accelerated programming (ACC) and unlock bypass functions are not available when programming the SecSi Sector.